StockNews Manual

 (See scenarios.md for the full analytical breakdown.)

-The Bull case requires triggers 1-2 (FM actuals + segment reporting); the Base case is the default if neither fully resolves; the Bear requires either ABF supply-demand surprise on the downside, glass substrate accelerated displacement, or yen-translation reversal compounding multiple compression.
+The Bull case requires triggers 1-2 (FM actuals + segment reporting) AND explicit ABF pricing commentary (T3); the Base case is the default if FM actuals confirm but pricing remains soft; the Bear requires either ABF supply-demand surprise on the downside, glass substrate accelerated displacement, OR pricing-power-circularity fires (substrate-makers publicly qualify Resonac/Sekisui as second source).

 X. Triggers and red flags